AdobeDocs/campaign-classic.en/help/mrm/using/creating-and-managing-tasks.md

 ### Operator availability {#operator-availability}

 In the task dashboard, an icon next to the operator's name indicates that they are already working on another task or event during the period covered by the task.
-(Task which the operator is in charge of or involved in: he appears in the **[!UICONTROL Assigned to]** field or in the task **[!UICONTROL Resources]** box).
+Task which the operator is in charge of or involved in appears in the **[!UICONTROL Assigned to]** field or in the task **[!UICONTROL Resources]** box.

 ![](assets/mrm_task_alert_operator_busy.png)